 So What Does a Complete & Balanced Dog Food Look Like?

-A quick note before we jump in: Every dog is different.
-Senior dogs are going to have different needs than puppies...Lactating mothers will have different needs even still...and the blend that's right for your huge Great Dane probably won't be best for your small Pug.
+A quick note before we jump in: Every dog has a different balanced diet unique to them.
+Anything from changing life stages to different breed sizes can affect your dog's nutritional needs.
+Senior dogs have different needs than puppies and a blend of dog food that's healthy for your huge Great Dane probably won't be best for your small Pug.
 For the sake of this infographic, we're talking about the basic nutritional requirements for the maintenance of an adult dog, plus just some of the ingredients Just Right uses to deliver those balanced nutrients.
 (For a recommendation that’s tailored for your dog’s nutritional needs, create a blend and see.)

 Visit our Ingredients page to get more information about any of our ingredients.